mkbaldwin/mkbaldwin.github.io/_posts/2018-07-29-micronaut-intro.md

 Much like in Spring Framework controllers are defined declaratively using the `@Controller` annotation.
 Classes that are annotated with `@Controller` or other annotations are automatically detected.
-Unlike other frameworks, like Spring, that rely on runtime classpath scanning, this is done at compile time.
+Unlike other frameworks, like Spring, that rely on runtime classpath scanning this is done at compile time.

 A simple controller looks as follows: